 In 1993 WWF South Africa had the foresight to raise the start-up capital for The Table Mountain Fund.
 By 1998 South African custodians had donated R10 million and the Trust was registered, with the fund being later expanded via a significant investment from the World Bank.

 To date, The Table Mountain Fund has invested close to R100 million in over 350 projects.
 These projects range from purchasing important conservation land and engaging landowners in sustainable land management, to funding applied research, and supporting civil society to carry out innovative conservation projects in high value conservation areas.

 The majestic profile of Table Mountain has for centuries been an inspiration for visitors to the Cape.
 Even those who live and work at the foot of the mountain feel the power of this world-famous landmark.
 And yet even more awe-inspiring than its famous profile are the unique plants and animals that live on the mountain, oblivious to the hustle and bustle of the cosmopolitan city of Cape Town below.

-Located at the south-western tip of South Africa, the Cape Floral Kingdom is the smallest and richest of the Earth’s six Floral Kingdoms.
+Located at the south-western tip of South Africa, the Cape Floral Region is the smallest and richest of the Earth’s six floral kingdoms.
 Home to nearly half of South Africa’s plant species, its characteristic vegetation, known as fynbos, is found nowhere else on Earth.
 Its uniqueness has earned the Cape recognition as a World Heritage Site and a Global Biodiversity Hotspot.